R3Conclave/conclave-core-sdk/docs/docs/threads.md

 Intel SGX solves this by maintaining a different version of the current context inside the enclave to the context outside the enclave.
-Whenever you make a call from the host to the enclave the host context is saved and the context switches to an in-enclave current context that only the enclave can see.
-When the enclave exits back to the host, the enclave current context is saved in encrypted memory that only the enclave can see and the host context is restored.
+Whenever you make a call from the host to the enclave the host context is saved, and the context switches to an in-enclave current context that only the enclave can see.
+When the enclave exits back to the host, the enclave current context is saved in encrypted memory that only the enclave can see, and the host context is restored.
 Thus the secrets inside the enclave remain safe.

 ## Thread Control Structure and threads